2023 Most Popular Biochemistry & Biophysics Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Biochemistry, Biophysics & Molecular Biology at DePauw University

-Calvin University ranked #10 on this year’s Most Popular Biochemistry & Biophysics Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the midsize city of Grand Rapids, Calvin is a private not-for-profit school with a small student population.
+Calvin University came in at #10 in this year’s edition of the Most Popular Biochemistry & Biophysics Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the medium-sized city of Grand Rapids, Calvin is a private not-for-profit school with a small student population.

 Women make up 73% of the biochemistry majors at the school.